As an Amazon Associate I earn from qualifying purchases. Click for details.

 The “intense” part suggests the energy at that site could be more than you’d expected.

-For every ghost hunt, it’s wise to decide ahead of time what might anger the ghosts you may encounter.
+For every ghost hunt, it’s wise to decide ahead of time what might anger the ghosts.

 Consider what precautions – and protections – could keep you safe.

-I hope you’ve never encountered a terrifying, angry ghost.
-But if you have, please leave a comment and share your story, so others can learn from your experiences.
+I hope you never encounter a terrifying, angry ghost.
+But if you’ve had that kind of experience, please leave a comment!
+Share your story, so others can learn from your experiences.